DIY Auto Maintenance for the Frugal Car Owner

 DIY Auto Maintenance Tasks for Handier Car Owners

-Yes, changing your oil is a dirty job but it can be well worth it if you get your oil changed 3 to 4 times per year.
+Yes, changing your oil is a dirty job, but it can be well worth it if you get your oil changed three to four times per year.
 While the instructions for most cars are pretty straightforward, this is one of those tasks you’ll want to make sure you get right so you aren’t the one causing the engine damage.

 Changing the coolant involves draining the coolant at the bottom of the radiator and then topping off the radiator with fresh coolant.
 This is not the same as a coolant flush, which is a more involved task that most car owners will want to leave to a professional.

 Rotating your tires will help extend the life of your tires.
-Your vehicle’s owner manual should tell you the “rotation pattern” recommended for your car.
+Your vehicle’s owner’s manual should tell you the “rotation pattern” recommended for your car.

 For most cars, you’ll just need a jack stand, a jack, a tire iron, and a little muscle to rotate the tires yourself.

 As you can see, performing just some of your own auto maintenance can save you hundreds of dollars per year.
 Use this list to get started with DIY auto maintenance, and if you master these tasks, you’ll find plenty of more advanced maintenance tasks online, such as replacing brake pads, the fuel filter, and spark plugs, that can save you even more.

 Reviewed October 2023